milesking/apollo-DuerOS/ReadMe.md

 # Apollo-DuerOS
  Apollo-DuerOS is a set of telematics products associated with the Apollo , and there are several open source products at present.

+ Apollo Team now proudly presents to you the latest version 2.5.

 ## CarLife for Android Vehicle